Recently in one of my project, I couldn’t run the

 npm install command successfully.
 After debugging for a while I came to know that I needed previous version of Node.js to install all the dependency successfully.

-So I googled and came across the NVM tool which handles such situation.
-It allow us to install multiple version of the Node.js and maintains them.
-We can choose whichever version of the Node.js we want and go back to the default once we’re done with it.
+NVM stands for Node Version Manager.
+It allow us to install multiple version of the Node.js and manage them.
+It provides command line interface where you can install different version of Node js and manage them.
+We can choose whichever version of the Node.js we want and go back to the default once we are done with it.

 To install the latest version of the Node.js:

 This will install the latest version of the Node.js.

 To install the specific version of the Node.js, for example, if you want to install